medcomdk/MedCom-FHIR-Communication/docs/index.md

 #### Scenario # 2a - (Re) Sending Unchanged Message (Google translated)

-Correct retransmission of a message A.
+Correct retransmission of a message.
 The Sending System **SHALL** form a new envelope with a new ID and time of dispatch.
 Since there has been no change in the letter section, the rest of the message remains identical.
 The message is sent and acknowledged as a completely new message according to Scenario # 1a or # 1b.
 Re-dispatches are always done manually and should be in accordance with the normal response time for the specific message flow.